 Health Advisory Services is focused on providing direction and developing strategies and initiatives aimed at improving, redesigning or transforming business operations.

-We work with clients to develop short, medium and long-term strategies which position them to respond to the key issues, opportunities and challenges facing the Health sector.
+We develop short, medium and long-term strategies which position clients to respond to the key issues, opportunities and challenges facing the Health sector.

-We can support in reviewing and embedding the principle of good clinical governance into locally appropriate structures, processes, roles and responsibilities through a collaborative approach.
+We review and embed the principle of good clinical governance into locally appropriate structures, processes, roles and responsibilities through a collaborative approach.
 Our capability covers clinical audit, clinical effectiveness, evidence-based practice, risk management, research and communication.

-We have strong capability in conducting clinical and non-clinical service reviews, service redesign and transformation to enhance safety, quality, efficiency and sustainability, and supporting the implementation of the changes required to transition from the current to future operating environment.
+We conduct clinical and non-clinical service reviews, service redesign and transformation to enhance safety, quality, efficiency and sustainability, and support the implementation of the changes required to transition from the current to future operating environment.

 In doing so we use our knowledge and experience to design an approach which is reflective of the local environment and the need for structured transition, rather than a “one size fits all” solution.